-With eight years of professional experience in storytelling and visual communication, I am honored to be in a career that facilitates compassion, empathy, inclusion, and a sense of community.
+With eight years of professional experience in visual journalism, storytelling, and digital communication, I am honored to be in a career that facilitates compassion, empathy, inclusion, and a sense of community.
 I have returned to Colorado State University as a Senior Social & Digital Media Specialist while also pursuing master's degree under the Department of Journalism and Media Communication.

 Videos below are solely produced by Hannah Tran